Daily Prayer from the Anglican Prayer Book for Australia

 In God we ask; Hear our prayer.

-Heavenly God, we pray thanks for all our ancestors, for their contribution in this world, and for how their presence has led the way to today’s common ground that we so easily walk on.
+Heavenly God, we pray thanks for all our ancestors, for their contribution in this world, and for how their presence has led the way to today’s common ground that we today so easily walk on.
 We are eternally grateful for all their many blessings and pray they have risen to meet your glory everlasting.

 In God we ask; Hear our prayer